davidrhoden/davidrhoden-basic-netlify/timeline/walked-to-arabi-mar-12-2026.md

 After I took these pictures I stopped in the Lighthouse record store, on Mehle Avenue.
 I wasn't planning to buy anything, but I looked in the "cheap" bins.

-regarding the cheap bins, let me preface:
+Regarding the cheapo bins, let me preface:
 I'm reading the Cars Biography by [Bill Janovitz](https://billjanovitz.com/blog/).
 It's so interesting because:
 1. Bill Janovitz is a musician, and he gives a little serious thought to just about every song on every Cars album;
 2. It's a story about five talented men who could have been happy for a lifetime, but somehow they didn't, and I'm thinking it was because the most talented of them just thought or decided he was the _only_ talented one.